 - Cleaning - Sometimes facilities will turn off miners for basic cleaning.
 Miners pull in a lot of air and if the working space is dirty then this puts the miners at risk of damage.
 Having a clean environment is important for the longevity of a miner.

-- Rack upkeep - Racks, containers, shelves, etc. wear over time.
-For facilities to keep miners running properly the basic infrastructure needs to be built and maintained properly.
-If a shelf needs to be replaced this will require all miners on that shelf to be moved for repair.
+- Rack upkeep - Racks, containers, and shelves wear out over time.
+To keep miners running smoothly, the infrastructure must be built and maintained properly.
+If a shelf needs replacement, all miners on that shelf must be moved for repairs.

 Engine Maintenance: